pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 26if __FILE__ == $0
 27  main
 28end
 ```

-##### Subscribe to the channel
+Subscribe to the same channel (for example with Debug Console) to observe the message.

-Before running the publish example, subscribe to the same channel.

 ### Rest response from server